Robert Lee High School

 Robert Lee High School is a public high school located in Robert Lee, Texas (USA) and classified as a 1A school by the UIL.
 It is part of the Robert Lee Independent School District located in northwestern Coke County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 Athletics

 The Robert Lee Steers compete in these UIL 1A sports: